 Bletchley Park 1939 - 1945.
-Hut 7 and Block C. Head of Hollerith Machine Tabulating Section, at Bletchley Park and Drayton Parslow.
+Hut 71 and Block C.2 Head of Hollerith3 Machine Tabulating Section, at Bletchley Park and Drayton Parslow.4

-&lt;sup>1 Occupied by Hollerith Machine Tabulating Section (See Block C) from May 1940 to November 1942 and by Japanese Naval Section from early 1942.
+1 Occupied by Hollerith Machine Tabulating Section (See Block C) from May 1940 to November 1942 and by Japanese Naval Section from early 1942.

-&lt;sup>2 In November 1942 Frederic Freeborn's Hollerith Tabulating and Records' Section moved from Hut 7 to Block C.
+2 In November 1942 Frederic Freeborn's Hollerith Tabulating and Records' Section moved from Hut 7 to Block C.

-&lt;sup>3 Tabulating and calculating machines, used at Bletchley Park as an aide to record keeping, cryptanalysis and intelligence reporting.
+3 Tabulating and calculating machines, used at Bletchley Park as an aide to record keeping, cryptanalysis and intelligence reporting.
 Made by the British Tabulating Machine Company [with technology licensed from International Business Machine - IBM].

-&lt;sup>4 Near Bletchley.
+4 Near Bletchley.
 Housed elements of Hollerith Machine Processing Section.